rmsrosa/random_notes/docs/src/generative/ddpm.md

 ```math
     p_{\boldsymbol{\theta}}(\mathbf{x}_{0}) = \int_{(\mathbf{R}^d)^{K}} p_{\boldsymbol{\theta}}(\mathbf{x}_{0:K}) \;\mathrm{d}\mathbf{x}_{1:K}.
 ```

-The distribution at step $K$ is assumed to be a standard normal distribution, so the model is written as
+One of the key points in the forward Markov chain is  that the limit distribution of $\mathbf{X}_k$ as $k\rightarrow \infty$ is a standard normal distribution.
+Thus, for our model, we assume that the distribution at step $K$, with $K$ taken relatively large, is precisely a standard normal distribution.
+With that, the model is written as
 ```math
     p_{\boldsymbol{\theta}}(\mathbf{x}_{0:K}) = \int_{\mathbb{R}^d} p_{\boldsymbol{\theta}}(\mathbf{x}_{0:K}|\mathbf{x}_K)p_{\boldsymbol{\theta}}(\mathbf{x}_K)\;\mathrm{d}\mathbf{x}_K,
 ```